ggreenaz/dadCHECKIN-TOO/README.md

 This assumes you want to get the logs of your output sent to ldap_sync.log.
 That file needs to be created manually before that.
 This script will not do that automatically.

-Once you confirm that your server is bound to your Active Directory, you should delete the entire contents of
+Once you confirm that your server is bound to your Active Directory, you should delete the entire contents of directories and either change the permissions on the update_ldap_settings.php file or delete it thoroughly to ensure the user maintains the security of your installation.

     /install/
     update_ldap_settings.php

-Directories and either change the permissions on the update_ldap_settings.php file or delete it thoroughly to ensure the user maintains the security of you installation.
+MANUALLY UPLOAD Data

+There is an example CSV template for you to use to fill in the user information you will need.
+Be sure to save your CSV file using UTF8.
+Once you have uploaded your data you will be able to use dadCHECKIN-TOO.

 In future distributions of dadCHECKIN-TOO, I plan to add the authentication to protect your admin/ directory, but that will come a bit later unless you want to do that work and contribute.
 Love to have.
 In the meantime, we are going to do this with a simple, and yes, I know, unsophisticated, use of the .htacces process.